morganoleary/Fine-Furnishings/README.md

 <summary>Acknowledgements</summary>

 - I would like to give a huge shout out to the tutor support team.
 Roman, Oisin, Roo & Thomas were a great help while I ran into issues with implementing Cloudinary, git actions between GitPod & VS Code and issues deploying on Heroku with static files and Cloudinary.
 - I would like to thank my mentor, Narender, for his time and support on this project.
-As we were limited in meetings on my part, he continued to stay supportive and helped keep me positive through the stress!
+As we were limited in meetings, he continued to stay supportive and helped keep me positive through the stress!
 Thank you.
 - I would like to extend a huge thank you to Code Institute for this course.
 This has been an amazing opportunity that I never thought would be a part of my future and I am excited to continue my coding journey and begin my new career as a software developer!
 You have provided great resources throughout the last year and it has completely changed my life.
 Thank you so much for this opportunity.

 </details>